Déjà vu: Many of the features Apple announced in iOS 9 have been available on Google's mobile operating system for quite some time.

 The details are in on Apple's next version of its iOS mobile operating.
-Appleat its Worldwide Developer Conference in San Francisco on Monday.
+Apple unveiled iOS 9 at its Worldwide Developer Conference in San Francisco on Monday.
 They say imitation is the sincerest form of flattery, and that appears to be true for Apple's so-called "new features," many of which have been available on Android for years.

-Siri will.
+Siri will become smarter with the release of iOS 9.
 Invitations from emails will automatically be added to your iPhone or iPad's calendar.
 Apple's voice assistant will then be able to remind users when to leave for upcoming events, even taking traffic into consideration.
 Sound familiar?
 That's essentially what Google Now does on Android and even iOS.

-Apple Maps will soon be able to.
+Apple Maps will soon be able to give directions for trains and buses.
 Craig Federighi, Apple's senior vice president of software engineering, noted that Apple Maps will be able to provide step-by-step directions for all of the different transit lines, and will even take in consideration for the amount of time it would take to walk to the train.

 Google Maps includes the same features on both Android, iOS and the Web.
 In fact, Google announced transit direction in Google Maps for Android way back in 2011.